 “Historically, rural healthcare has been worse than urban healthcare because there are more doctors available in cities,” Stein said.
 “If you can use technology to separate the physical location from the quality of care, rural patients will benefit.”

 Continuity of care based on the data collected by smart speakers can improve both patient outcomes and financial efficiency for healthcare facilities.
 One noteworthy financial improvement can be keeping patients engaged within the network, improving in-network referrals and potentially reducing patient leakage.

-“Keeping a patient within the same healthcare organization not only improves efficiency and financial performance, it ensures that the patient will receive better care because there is a continuous record accessible to their care team.,” McClintock said.
+“Keeping a patient within the same healthcare organization not only improves efficiency and financial performance, it ensures that the patient will receive better care because there is a continuous record accessible to their care team.,” Stein said.
 “This record can include their time inside the facility, or their conversations with Alexa at home.”

 Thanks to artificial intelligence, clinicians’ reach can be extended beyond their physical presence.
 AI presents additional opportunities to provide better help with an affordable cost structure.

 “It takes the number of clinical experts that exist and allows them to have greater reach,” Stein said.

 In order to embrace smart speakers and artificial intelligence in a healthcare context, patients and providers both have to trust that private data stays private.
 Is that something Amazon can guarantee?

 “The answer is yes, because of the BAA [Business Associate Agreement] and HIPAA policies that Amazon has in place,” Stein said.
 “Amazon captures their data in an extremely secure manner.
 Just because smart speakers are now being used for health applications does not mean that the information is any less secure.”

 In order to become HIPAA compliant, businesses must assess security risks and prove they have developed the appropriate technical safeguards.
 While Amazon’s encryption may be airtight, Stein says it will take time for the public to feel confident that their information is secure.